Archive-Samourai-Wallet/extlibj/feature-dex-config.md

 - use DexConfigProviderTest for testing it

+5. Integrate ExtLibJ update to whirlpool-client

+6. Integrate ExtLibJ+whirlpool-client updates to samourai-wallet-android

-5. EXPOSE SamouraiConfig from decentralized Dojo and load it with DexConfigProvider.load()
+7. EXPOSE SamouraiConfig from decentralized Dojo and load it with DexConfigProvider.load()

 - more details coming soon